AbhijitBaral/32-bit-ALU/AddSub/README.md

 B - Subtrahend
 D - Difference

-Arithmetic Subtraction is done by adding the subtrahend in it's 2's complement form.
+Arithmetic Subtraction is performed by adding the subtrahend in it's 2's complement form with Minuend.
 For operation code = 1, Subtraction is performed.

 Unsigned :